guillermolam/pass-cli/docs/public/docs/commands/session.md

 pass-cli info
 ```

-The output includes a `Session lock` field that shows whether the current session has an active lock.
+The output includes a `Session has lock` field that shows whether the current session has an active lock.
+Having a
+session lock does not mean that the session is locked at this moment.
+It means that if unused it will lock
+automatically.

 ## Security considerations

-- **PIN strength** — Choose a PIN that is not trivially guessable.
+- **PIN strength** Choose a PIN that is not trivially guessable.
 There is no minimum length enforced by the CLI, but a
   longer PIN is harder to brute-force.
-- **Auto-unlock timeout** — Keep `--lock-time` short on shared or unattended systems.
+- **Auto-unlock timeout** Keep `--lock-time` short on shared or unattended systems.
 The default of 300 seconds is a
   reasonable balance for interactive use.
-- **Session vs. logout** — Locking a session is not a substitute for `logout`.
+- **Session vs. logout** Locking a session is not a substitute for `logout`.
 A locked session is still authenticated;
   it is just gated by the PIN.
 Use `logout` when you want to fully terminate the session.
-- **PIN not stored** — The PIN is never written to disk or the keyring.
+- **PIN not stored** The PIN is never written to disk or the keyring.
 If you forget it, you cannot unlock or remove
   the lock until it auto-expires.
 You will need to log out and log in again.